dhruvramani/Terminal-on-FB-Messenger/README.md

 **Any other command you might normally use on your CLI.**

 ##Updates
+ - File permssion changes for settings.txt on log-in and quitting
  - Added ```senddir``` command.
  - Fixed misc. bugs.
  - CPU and Chill.